In a Nutshell:

 Drawbacks

 Are you in the market for a new office chair?
 Are you a fan of mixed materials chairs, say, a mesh seatback and a vinyl or fabric seat?
-And most importantly, are you buying a chair that’s for your own personal use (as opposed to being a chair that several members of your household will use)?
+And most importantly, are you buying a chair for your personal use (as opposed to a chair that several members of your household will use)?

-While Via Seating may not be a household name, they are a highly respected office chair company, making unquestionably great products.
 As you’ll see in the following review, the Genie is one of the most versatile, customizable chairs the company offers.

 That’s a bit of a two-edged sword, though.
 On the plus side, the fact that you can customize so many of the chair’s features when you order directly from the company is fantastic, and it means that you can create a chair that’s perfect for you and fits you like a glove.

 The downside is that if you’ve got a bustling household and several people will wind up using the chair, the chair you order may be a relatively poor fit for the other members of your family.
-These chairs are amazing, but we’d definitely rate the Genie as being a “one-person chair.”
+These chairs are amazing, but we’d rate the Genie as a “one-person chair.”

 Note that while you can order this chair from various vendors on Amazon, doing so will dramatically limit your choices to whatever configurations the vendors have decided to offer.